 Reduced sunlight

-Less sunlight is able to penetrate polluted air and reach the Earth’s surface.
+Less sunlight can penetrate polluted air and reach the Earth’s surface.
 This impacts the growth of algae and aquatic plants in rivers that provide food and habitat for other organisms.
-With less algae and plant life, the water appears browner in colour.
+With fewer algae and plant life, the water appears browner in color.

 Altered water chemistry

 Pollutants in the air eventually fall onto land and into rivers, altering the water’s chemistry.
-Acid rain, for example, makes rivers and lakes more acidic, which can be harmful to fish and other animals.
-Mercury and other toxic chemicals may also accumulate in river water and sediments, disrupting the aquatic food web.
+Acid rain, for example, makes rivers and lakes more acidic, which can harm fish and other animals.
+Mercury and other toxic chemicals may accumulate in river water and sediments, disrupting the aquatic food web.

 Eutrophication